 The Verdict

 Every Conservative Prime Minister from David Cameron to Rishi Sunak made explicit pledges to reduce net migration to "tens of thousands" — typically interpreted as below 100,000 per year.
 None of these pledges were met.
 Cameron saw net migration peak at 330,000.
 May saw it remain above 200,000.
 Johnson saw it rise to 504,000.
 Sunak inherited a record of broken promises and left office with net migration at 764,000 — the highest figure ever recorded.
-Keir Starmer has introduced visa restrictions and announced tighter rules, with net migration declining to approximately 685,000.
-This remains vastly above any "tens of thousands" target but represents a move in the stated direction.
+Under Keir Starmer, visa restrictions and tighter salary thresholds have brought net migration down sharply to an estimated 204,000 (ONS provisional, YE June 2025).
+This is still above the "tens of thousands" target but represents the largest decline in net migration in modern British history.

 What Is Net Migration?